NunoSempere/nunosempere.com/blog/2023/05/11/updating-under-anthropic-effects/index.md

 Updating in the face of  anthropic effects is possible
 ======================================================

-*Status: Trivial point worth writting up clearly.*
+*Status: Simple point worth writting up clearly.*

 ### Motivating example